elmarcz/Los-Pibe5-Support/README.md

 # Los-Pibe5-Support
-Los Pibe5 Support es un bot para discord que es capaz de realizar múltiples tareas, entre ellas: mandar la bienvenida a los nuevos usuarios.
+Los Pibe5 Support is a bot for discord that is able to perform multiple tasks, among them: welcome new users.

 Los Pibes: https://discord.io/LosPibe5